Looking after yourself as a caregiver

 They’re grouped into three different categories.
 Some may work better for you than others.
 You may find some activities are more effective in different situations.
 Or you may find these types of activities might not suit you at all.
 That doesn’t mean that you’re not doing the activities properly.
 It may be just that at this moment, these activities aren’t quite right for you.
 But it’s worth trying them all, so you can see what is and isn’t helpful.

-These activities are based on mindfulness, a simple technique that may help you feel calmer.4
+Getting mindful These activities are based on mindfulness, a simple technique that may help you feel calmer.
+4

-These activities teach you how to look after yourself even during difficult times.
+Being kind to yourself These activities teach you how to look after yourself even during difficult times.
 It’s important you give yourself permission to put yourself and your own needs first sometimes.
 This means you’ll be able to give more to others, including your child.
-These activities may help you feel calmer and more positive.5,6
+These activities may help you feel calmer and more positive.
+5,6

-Sometimes, you can take action to make a problem easier to cope with.
-This section takes you through steps to find the best solution.7
+Solving problems Sometimes, you can take action to make a problem easier to cope with.
+This section takes you through steps to find the best solution.
+7

 - Somanadhan S, Larkin PJ.
 Parents’ experiences of living with, and caring for children, adolescents and young adults with Mucopolysaccharidosis (MPS).
 Orphanet Journal of Rare Diseases.
 2016;11(1):138.